mwshinn/PyDDM/doc/quickstart.rst

 objective function.

 Here, we use the same model as above, since we know the form the model is supposed to have.
-We fit the model to the generated data using BIC:
+We fit the model to the generated data using BIC as a loss function and differential evolution to optimize the
+parameters:

 .. literalinclude:: downloads/simple.py
    :language: python